zijianhuang/apptranslation/CONTRIBUTING.md

 ### Typical Classes in App
 ![Design Classes](Docs/ClassesInApp.png)

+Hints:
+* PackDummy.csproj is a dummy project for building of the CLI apps of translation into one release, since these apps share components.
+There are 3 build scripts for Windows, Mac Self Contained and Linux Self Contained.

 ## Other Good Tools Used by .NET Developers

 These tools provide interactive ways of managing translation: